sanyaade-teachings/pippi/README.md

 ## Install from source

+> raspbian buster users: you must install the `libatlas-base-dev` package with `apt` to build the latest version of numpy.

-To install the most recent development version run:
+To install pippi:

     make install

-Which will:
+Which does a few things:

-- Install python deps, so make sure you're inside your venv if you want to be!
+- Installs python deps, so *make sure you're inside a virtual environment* if you want to be!
-- Init and update git submodules
+- Sets up git submodules for external libs
-- Build and install Soundpipe
+- Builds and installs Soundpipe
-- Build and install pippi
+- Builds and installs pippi & cython extensions

 Please let me know if you run into problems!